jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

-* For finish registration by confirmation link you should click on link in email and after that you will be redirect to: https://staging.whitedoc.space/login and in the upper right corner will appear message about success registration.
+* For finish registration by confirmation link you should click on link in email and after that you will be redirect to path /login and in the upper right corner will appear message about success registration.

 * For finish registration by confirmation code, you should copy code from letter and return to confirmation page.
 Input code in confirmation field and click next.